-All nurses and midwives (including direct entry midwives) working in Australia must demonstrate the ANMC's national competency standards to be eligible for regristration with a state or territory Nursing and Midwifery Regulatory Authority (NMRA).
+All nurses and midwives (including direct entry midwives) working in Australia must demonstrate the ANMAC's national competency standards to be eligible for regristration with a state or territory Nursing and Midwifery Regulatory Authority (NMRA).
 Therefore, overseas nurses and midwives must also be able to demonstrate these competency standards in order to be eligible for migration to Australia.

 Competency Based Assessment Programs/Migrants Bridging Program

 Applicants who have had their qualifications and skills assessed and are required to undertake a Competency Based Assessment Program.
 The applicants should check with the relevant NMRA that the proposed course of study will lead to registration in that state or territory